Persian language study at IU

 During the summer, SWSEEL offers courses in Persian’s close cousin, Tajik.

-Persian language learning as part of the CEUS minor
+Persian language learning as part of the CEUS Undergraduate Major and Minor

 Fulfill your foreign language requirement in a small class with dedicated teachers.
-Take two years of Persian and just one more literature or culture class, and you can obtain a minor in Iranian Studies from the Department of Central Eurasian Studies—a real plus for your resume.
+You can obtain a minor in Iranian Studies with two years of language study and an additional content course from the Department of Central Eurasian Studies—a real plus for your resume.